Following In Her Father’s Footsteps

 “Emily was in the dairy barn since she came home from the hospital,” says her dad, who was not surprised when Emily expressed her interest in pursuing a career in the dairy industry.

 Emily originally thought she wanted to be a veterinarian, though figured she’d get bored.
 She often found herself bored sitting in her high school classrooms learning, wanting to do something hands-on.
-One day while talking with her dad about her future, he told her about the great education experience he had at Lakeshore Technical College.
+One day while talking with her dad about her future, he told her about the great education experience he had at Lakeshore College.
 It was then Emily decided to follow his path.

 Born and raised in Indiana, John Stevens is a 1984 graduate of Lakeshore’s Dairy Herd Management program.
 John’s family raised cows and hogs.
 John favored working with the cows so much that his parents encouraged him to go to school for something related to cows.
 They found an ad for Lakeshore’s dairy programs in an issue of Hoard’s Dairyman, a national farming magazine, and made the trip to Cleveland to visit campus.